New Year Resolutions

 A friend mentioned a 30 day challenge she was doing which involved running or walking a marathon in a month.
 That sounded interesting.
 So, I dragged my years-old treadmill out of the garage, dusted it down, and set it up in a space I’d made in my office.

-Having a 30 day challenge gave me the incentive to get started again with exercise, and the combination of a short-term goal (1 month), being able to choose the way I tackled it (15 minutes, briskly walking to upbeat music, each day – while keeping dry and warm, inside), and having co-participants in the challenge for support and accountability, helped me continue.
+Having a 30 day challenge gave me the incentive to get started again with exercise, and the combination of a short-term goal (1 month), being able to choose the way I tackled it (15 minutes, to upbeat music, each day – while keeping dry and warm, inside when it was cold and wet outside, and having co-participants in the challenge for encouragement and accountability, helped me continue.

-It was great to get back to the YMCA again, though.
+It was great to get back to classes again, though.
 That was the best environment for me for sustainable long-term change.

 Focussing On Gentle, Incremental Changes

-These gentle, incremental changes help me stay within my capability while at the same time nudge me to always do my best.
+These gentle, incremental changes helped me stay within my capability while at the same time nudged me to always do my best.

 As Amy Cuddy, Harvard Business School professor and social psychologist, wrote in ‘Presence’: